↑

 It’s a fact, so learn to be adventurous.
 The road to loving vegetables is paved with the willingness to experiment and make foods in multiple ways.

-But, don’t panic – you don’t need to be a fancy chef.
+But don’t panic – you don’t need to be a fancy chef.
+Try watching a video or looking up how to prepare the new vegetable online.

-One of my favorite ways to try a new vegetable is to substitute it for a cracker or chip and eat it with other things I know I like (like my favorite dip).
+One of my favorite ways to prepare a new vegetable is to substitute it for a cracker or chip and eat it with other things I know I like.
+It can be cooked or raw in most cases, so prepare it both ways!

 Not to be confused with eating a vegetable while naked, of course.